XCMer/larry-four-generator/README.md

     hm: hasMany
     ho: hasOne
     btm: belongToMany
+    btmc: belongsToMany with custom pivot table
     mm: morphMany
     mo: morphOne

 Notice that you can't specify `belongsTo` and `morphTo` relations.
 They are added automatically to the concerned model when their inverses, `hasMany, hasOne, morphMany, morphOne`, are specified in a related model.

+The `belongsToMany` with custom pivot table is covered in the section: "Creating orphan tables"

 #### Semicolons